prisma/specs/schema/Readme.md

 You can also provide a default if the environment variable is not specified:

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/812)

 ```groovy
   provider = "sqlite"